dixg/dixg/README.md

 ## About Me
 ###
-I'm passionate about coding and building solutions for real-world scenarios.
+I'm love building solutions for real-world scenarios.
 I am currently pursuing masters in Computer Science from California State University, East Bay.
-My past positions were in fintech, with duties at each company ranging from analytics to research and management.
-Slowly I drifted towards programming, and started from where I left after my computer science undergrad.
-I found my comfort in programming.
-To me, it's relaxing and thrilling at the same time.
+Prior to Masters, I have worked as Data Analyst at Moody's and State Street for 3 years.

 ## Tools and Technology: